GTD-IT-XXIV/gtd-xxvi-website/README.md

 git push -u origin bob/leaderboard-router
 ```

-2. Commit on your feature branch and push to repository.
+2. Commit on your feature branch and push to repository (Note: [Husky](https://typicode.github.io/husky/) will automatically lint and format your code before commit).

 ```bash
 git add .